bnbln/bs/content/projects/eyes-and-ears-award-2024.md

 ---
 id: 3
 title: Multiple Projects won an Eyes and Ears Award 2024
-subtitle: Recognition for Excellence in Design and Creativity
+subtitle: Grateful for the Work, the Process, and the People
 slug: eyes-and-ears-award-2024
 category: Award
+collaboration: [{Matthias Herrmann},{Hernan Gaete, hernangaete.com}, {Guy Raphael}]
+awards: [Eyes and Ears Award 2024]
 excerpts: Recognition for excellence in design and creativity
 published: '2025-02-01'
 image: assets/Eyes and Ears 1080x1528.jpg